developer-friendly/blog/docs/privacy.md

   Google Analytics JavaScript (ga.js, analytics.js, and dc.js) from sharing
   information with Google Analytics.
 You can learn more about Google Analytics' privacy practices here: https://policies.google.com/privacy.
-- LogRocket: We use LogRocket to understand how users interact with our Website.
-LogRocket records sessions anonymously, including user actions, JavaScript errors, and network requests.
-This helps us identify bugs and improve the user experience.
-LogRocket does not track personal information or sensitive data.
-You can learn more about Logrocket's privacy practices here: https://logrocket.com/privacy/.
-You can opt out of LogRocket tracking by customizing the cookies on your browser using the link at the bottom of all our pages.
 - Google AdSense: We use Google AdSense to display ads on our Website.
 Google AdSense uses cookies to serve ads based on a user's prior visits to our Website or other websites.
 Google's use of advertising cookies enables it and